skfnsadkjf/Paragpraph-select/README.md

 Firefox addon that allows selecting blocks of text by holding control and clicking on text.

-Allows control clicking on already selected paragraphs to have text to speech read it aloud.
+Allows holding left mouse button down and right clicking to select and also read aloud the selected text using text to speech.
+Right clicking without left mouse button down will stop text to speech.